Two million blog posts will be published today.

 #19: Have you made your post easy to share?

 Now, look at the bottom of the screen.

 What do you see?
 Yep, social icons.
 You want to keep your icons a short scroll away from the click.

-#20: Have you created a customized promotional email for your list?
+#20: Have you created a customized promotional email from your list?

 Have you written a customized update email about your blog post?

 Did you share why your blog post is worth 5 minutes of your reader’s time?
 A simple automatic email won’t cut it, you need to take the extra time to tell your list why they need pay attention.

 #21: Have you created two days worth of promotional updates for your social platforms?